Ways to get career-related experience during college

 More below about:

-- Externships can be a bridge between exploring career options and getting a look at a real world environment.
-They may be short-term or long-term in duration: a few hours to a few days, or perhaps a few hours per week over a semester or year (similar to an internship).
-You have a pre-arranged time to spend at a work environment to watch and learn from people in the career field or type of work environment that interests you.
-Individuals and organizations who host externs are contributing their valuable time to give you a free learning experience; typically you neither receive compensation nor do you pay for the learning experience.
+- Individuals and organizations who host externs are contributing their valuable time to give you a free learning experience; typically you neither receive compensation nor do you pay for the learning experience.
 Externships are mostly for the purpose of learning more about a career field or work environment, but if you make a very good impression on the people you meet, it could open the door to another experience (internship, co-op, summer job, etc.) later.

 - Learn more about internships.

 - Co-ops are typically full-time, multi-term work agreements with one organization.
 For example you might work for your employer the summer after your sophomore year, and the following spring and fall semesters.
 You might change departments or projects within your organization.
 Note that some employers use the term co-op to refer to other kinds of work arrangements.
 Read and listen carefully for these details as you search for co-op positions.
-At Virginia Tech, between 2003 to 2013, co-op program enrollment by major/college has been comprised of 82% to 92% engineering majors and 3% to 11% business majors.
-Students in other majors do occasionally enroll in co-op, but many others get their experience in other ways.
+At Virginia Tech, from 2003 to 2015, co-op program enrollment by major/college has been comprised of 82% to 92% engineering majors and 3% to 11% business majors.
+Students in other majors do occasionally enroll in co-op, but most get their experience in other ways.

 - Undergraduate Cooperative Education & Internship Program (CEIP) at Virginia Tech.